dr-matt-smith/evote-movie-2019-17-category-many-to-one/README.md

     </form>
 ```

-Notice how as we loop through all the `$categories` if the current ID matches the `categoryId` of the `$movie` object then we set that drp-down menu option to `selected` in our 'sticky' (populated) edit form.
+Notice how as we loop through all the `$categories` if the current ID matches the `categoryId` of the `$movie` object then we set that drop-down menu option to `selected` in our 'sticky' (populated) edit form.